sigo/jetbrains-polish-dictionary/README.md

 ## Compatibility

 Dictionary should works for all JetBrains' IDEs.
-Tested on PyCharm.
+Tested on PyCharm and WebStorm.

 ## How to use